 The best tips for singing comfortably and pleasantly throughout your vocal breaks involve singing with good posture and tons of great breath support.

-You also want sound placement somewhere right in your belt and head voice (usually forward through your neck or mouth area), and to focus on one main vowel sound to avoid awkward diphthong sounds.
+You also want sound placement somewhere right in your belt and head voice (usually forward through your neck or mouth area), and you want to focus on one main vowel sound to avoid awkward diphthong sounds.

 Some singers modify their vowels through the passaggio to improve the transition, while others sacrifice diction for clarity and ease.